-Trump confirms he is being investigated over Comey firing
+Trump says he is being investigated over Comey firing

 - Trump's tweet on Friday reflected the first official confirmation that he is being investigated

-(CNN)President Donald Trump, in a furious Friday morning message, confirmed that he is being investigated for his role in firing former FBI Director James Comey and seemed to accuse the deputy attorney general of overseeing a "witch hunt" against him.
+(CNN)President Donald Trump, in a furious Friday morning message, said he is being investigated for his role in firing former FBI Director James Comey and seemed to accuse the deputy attorney general of overseeing a "witch hunt" against him.

 "I am being investigated for firing the FBI Director by the man who told me to fire the FBI Director!"
 Trump said on Twitter, calling the probe into him a "Witch Hunt."